Glycan–protein interaction: Thermodynamics of binding

 With increasing $i$ the concentration of free protein decreases; hence, the apparent $K_D$ decreases too.

 Binding with aromatic rings

 The chemical intuition suggests that the glycan-binding sites may be enriched in polar amino acid residues that form non-covalent interactions, such as hydrogen bonds, with polar carbohydrates.
 Indeed, a statistical analysis of carbohydrate-binding pockets shows that aspartic acid and asparagine residues are present twice as often as would be predicted by chance.
-Surprisingly, there is an even stronger preference for aromatic amino acids: tryptophan has a 9-fold increase in prevalence, tyrosine a 3-fold one, and histidine a 2-fold increase.
-It has been shown that the underlying force is the $CH-\pi$ interaction between the aromatic $\pi$ system and the $C-H$ in carbohydrate as shown in Figure 1.
+There is an even stronger preference for aromatic amino acids: tryptophan has a 9-fold increase in prevalence, tyrosine a 3-fold one, and histidine a 2-fold increase.
+The underlying force is the $CH-\pi$ interaction between the aromatic $\pi$ system and the $C-H$ in carbohydrate as shown in Figure 1.
 The $CH-\pi$ interaction is identified if the $\theta \leqslant 40$°, the $CH-\pi$ distance (distance from $C$ to $X$) is less than 4.5 Å.